luni64/staticFunctional/README.md

 # staticFunctional

 ## Purpose
-The library provides a std::function like class for use in small embedded systems.
+The library provides a drop in replacement for std::function

+Key features:
+- Arduino compatible
 - Small memory overhead (e.g. for a Teensy 3.2 board it reduces code size by ~10kB and uses ~1kB less static memory).
 - No dynamic memory allocation
-- Compatible to C++11 (or higher)
+- Compatible to C++11 (or higher) GCC toolchains

 It can be used to provide easy to use callback APIs for system and user classes.